Please review our Parent Handbook below and contact us if you have any questions regarding the different areas of the Handbook. Thank you.

 As early childhood professionals, each Child’s Way staff member is legally required to report suspected child abuse and neglect to appropriate protective authorities.

 If the Beaverton School District does not have school because of inclement weather, A Child’s Way will not have school.
-If there is a two hour delay, we will not have morning classes, with the exception of Kindergarten and Pre-Kindergarten 4-day 4-hour classes which will start at 10:30 a.m.
+If there is a two hour delay, we will not have morning classes.
 Please look at the home page of our web site for closure updates or listen to the radio or TV newscasts for school cancellation notices.
 We also try to update our phone message with closure information.
 It is important that you listen for these announcements since we will not phone you.
 WITH ALL THAT BEING SAID, WE RESERVE THE RIGHT TO CLOSE IF WE FEEL THE CIRCUMSTANCES POSE A DANGER TO PARENTS OR TEACHERS TRANSPORTING CHILDREN.

 Play clothes are best because the children play on the floor a great deal.
 Soft-soled shoes with traction are highly recommended.
 Please write your child’s name on any removable clothing, such as coats, hats, mittens, and boots.
 Please dress your child in clothing which he/she can manage independently.
 Belts, bib-overalls, and zippers are difficult for some young children to manage.